wheelo/gulp-version-patch/README.md

 ## gulp-version-patch

-a gulp plugin which patches the version of js, css and img resources included in html or css(less) file
+a gulp plugin which patches the included resource files version in html & css

 ## Installation